actualbudget/actual/README.md

 ### Translation

-Make Actual Budget accessible to more people by helping with translations at our [Weblate Project](https://hosted.weblate.org/projects/actualbudget/).
+Make Actual Budget accessible to more people by helping with the [Internationalization](https://actualbudget.org/docs/contributing/i18n/) of Actual.
+We are using a crowd sourcing tool to manage the translations, see our [Weblate Project](https://hosted.weblate.org/projects/actualbudget/).
 Weblate proudly supports open-source software projects through their [Libre plan](https://weblate.org/en/hosting/#libre).

 ## Repo Activity